computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 runtime: nodejs8
 ```

 Change `frontend/server.js` from listening on hardcoded port 3000 to use the
-port provided by GAE via an ENV variable:
+port provided by GAE via the `PORT` env variable:

 ```js
 // Listen to the App Engine-specified port, or 3000 otherwise